Naraujo13/lyrics-exploration-green-day/README.md

-# 🎙️ Lyrics Exploration: Lorde
+# 🎙️ Lyrics Exploration: Green Day

 ## About
-Lorde is a popsinger and writer from New Zealand.
-As a big fan of her work, and as a data scientist, I wanted to test some of NLP techniques with her lyrics.
-The results can be fount here.
+Green Day is a pop punk american band.
+As a big fan of their work, and as a data scientist, I wanted to test some of NLP techniques with their lyrics.

-## Results
-The visualization of the results can be found [here](https://matheusfreitag.github.io/lyrics-exploration-lorde/)